QuadSpinner/Gaea-Docs/source/Guide/02-Graph/3-Properties.md

 ## Modifying Values

 For properties that allow numeric entry (Integer or Decimals), you can right-click the property and enter a number.
 For values shown as percentages, you can enter a value in meters and Gaea will convert it to the appropriate percentage or decimal value proportionate to the metric value in relation to the Terrain Definition set in the Build tab.
-See @scale for more information on that topic.
+See @scale for more information on this topic.

 #### Microincrements